It’s no secret that admission to medical school can be competitive. You’re likely pretty familiar with the basic requirements like:

 There’s no denying how challenging it can be to get into medical school.
 But with this advice on how to make your medical school application stand out, you should feel ready to put your best foot forward.

-*This article was originally published in 2019.
-It has since been updated.
+*This article was originally published in August 2022.
+It has since been updated to reflect information relevant to 2024.

 4 Ways to Strengthen Your Medical School Application

 Crafting an effective application is all about setting yourself apart from an equally qualified applicant pool.
-Dr. Ryan Gray, founder of Medical Education Media, has advised countless students who’ve gained acceptance to medical school.
-We spoke with Dr. Gray to get his best medical school application tips.
+Dr. Ryan Gray, founder of Medical School Headquarters, has advised countless students who’ve gained acceptance to medical school.
+Dr. Gray provided some of his best medical school application tips.

 How to make your medical school application stand out